thearchetypee/thearchetypee/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [aayushchaudhary287@gmail.com](mailto:aayushchaudhary287@gmail.com)
-* 🧠  I'm learning React, Flutter
+* 🧠  I'm learning Go
 * 🤝  I'm open to collaborating on Andriod and React Project

 ### Skills